Alukardd/blackhole/_posts/2014-03-28-tutorial-files.md

 Argument correctness is verified at compile time, so if something goes wrong will be given a human-readable `static_assert`.

-Fourth way involves initialization lists usage, which gives for some people more clean code:
+The **fourth** way involves initialization lists usage, which gives for some people more clean code:
 {% highlight c++ %}
 BH_LOG(log, level::debug, "debug event")(attribute::list({
     {"host", "localhost"},